Fiction / Non-Fiction

 Instructor and Guest Lecturer Bios

-Justin Hocking was hired as the IPRC's Executive Director in the fall of 2006.
+Justin Hocking is the Certificate Program Chairperson.
 He has an MFA in creative writing from Colorado State University, where he also taught as an instructor of writing and literature.
 Before coming to the IPRC, he worked in the New York City publishing industry.
 He is the author of numerous zines and thirteen books, including Life and Limb (Editor, Soft Skull Press 2004) and Beach 90th (Swift Season Press 2009).
-His writing has also appeared in Thrasher, Open City, the Portland Noir Anthology, Concrete Wave, Travel Oregon, The Normal School, Foulweather and others.
-His memoir, The Great Floodgates of the Wonderworld, is forthcoming from Graywolf Press in September 2013.
+His writing has also appeared in Orion, Open City, the Portland Noir Anthology, Concrete Wave, Travel Oregon, The Normal School, Foulweather and others.
+His memoir, The Great Floodgates of the Wonderworld, was published by Graywolf Press in early 2014.
+Wonderworld was a Barnes and Nobel Discover Great New Writers selection, and named as one of "Ten Brilliant Books That Will Grab You From Page One" by The Huffington Post and Kirkus Reviews.
+In 2014, Hocking was awarded a Willamette Writers' Humanitarian Award for his work in publishing, writing and teaching, and also selected as one of "Ten Writers Who Made Portland" by Willamette Week.
+Along with his work via the IPRC, he is a Co-Founder of the Wilderness Writing MFA Program at Eastern Oregon University.

 A.M.
 O'Malley is the Program Coordinator at the IPRC.
 She has been self-publishing for over 18 years and has a degree in Creative Writing from the University of Minnesota-Twin Cities.
 A.M. teaches media literacy, creative writing, and zines to students aged 8-80 as part of the IPRC's Outreach program.
 She recently self-published an anthology of her zines entitled Take a Picture it Lasts Longer.